-- Programming of most of the calculations are possible and easier in a tabular form. - If more complicated algorithms are required, they can be built in a programming language, namely Visual Basic for Applications. - A tabular form allows many actions (the use of predefined functions, the selection of iterative calculations or the use of an equations solver). - Calculation and output are delivered efficiently in one step. - Parameters and their equations are easy to follow throughout the spreadsheet with an incorporated, automatic command. - The program can be connected to other useful software tools for Aircraft Design like CAD tools or optimization tools. - Includes other useful features like: - writing equations in an Equation Editor for an easier and faster understanding of the tabular variables; - o plotting of data in many available manners. - MS Excel is available on almost all computers and known by most of the people. - The tool suite OPerA is part of is built in MS Excel, and this proved to be a successful choice (SAS has been used as a tool for students in the last 13 years). - Allows an easy intervention for changing or improving the tools like OPerA.
+Microsoft Excertas platform for developing of erA Advantages Disadvantages Advantages Programming of most of the calculations are possible and easier in a tabular form.
+If more complicated algorithms are required, they can be built in a programming language, namely Visual Basic for Applications.
+A tabular form allows many actions (the use of predefined functions, the selection of iterative calculations or the use of an equations solver).
+Calculation and output are delivered efficiently in one step.
+Parameters and their equations are easy to follow throughout the spreadsheet with an incorporated, automatic command.
+The program can be connected to other useful software tools for Aircraft Design like CAD tools or optimization tools.
+Includes other useful features like: writing equations in an Equation Editor for an easier and faster understanding of the tabular variables; plotting of data in many available manners.
+Disadvantages It is slower for very difficult problems (not the case here).
+There are limitations in performance and extendibility (e.g. maximum number of variables), which, nevertheless, have not been reached in OPerA.
+MS Excel is available on almost all computers and known by most of the people.
+The tool suite OPerA is part of is built in MS Excel, and this proved to be a successful choice (SAS has been used as a tool for students in the last 13 years).
+Allows an easy intervention for changing or improving the tools like OPerA.